Millions of university graduates around the world have one thing in common: they are all trying to figure out how to pay off student loans.

 And for a good reason.

-In a nutshell, refinancing simply means that you’re replacing the debt that you’ve already incurred as a student with another loan that costs you less money.
-This new type of loan is facilitated by a private entity which offers you a lower interest rate that allows you to save money on what you would have originally paid.
+In a nutshell, refinancing simply means that you’re replacing the debt that you’ve already incurred as a student with another loan that could cost you less money.
+This new type of loan is facilitated by a private entity which may offer you a lower interest rate that allows you to save money on what you would have originally paid.

 A student loan refinance covers both federal and private loans.
 Therefore, you can handle all your debt in a smart and potentially quick way that saves you money.